CAIProj/backend/README.md

    ```

-## gpx_dataengine
+## GPX Track Processing and Elevation Analysis

--   Retrieve Latitiude, Longitude, Altitude from a GPX file
+- Load latitude, longitude, and altitude from a GPX file using `Track.from_gpx_file()`
--   Retrieve `MSL(Mean Sea Level)` Altitude
+- Retrieve a new track with altitude data from online APIs using `track.with_api_elevations()`
--   Compare gpx altitude and `open-elevation` online library's altitude
+- Generate a new track with smoothed elevation using `track.with_smoothed_elevations()`
--   Plot and compare unparalleled gpx file
+- Perform simple comparisons using the `Plotter` class, and synchronized comparisons using the `SynchronizedElevationPlotter` class
--   The distance between two geographic coordinates is calculated using the Haversine formula, assuming the Earth's radius is 6371.0 km.
+- Distances between geographic coordinates are calculated using the Haversine formula, assuming the Earth's radius is 6371.0 km